You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Basic Configuration

 This section is optional.
-If you’re new to tmux, skip it initially and review it later when you’re comfortable with the default keys.
-Notable when switching windows/panes often or using tmux all day.
+If you’re new to tmux, skip it and return when you’re comfortable with the default keys.
+Configuration pays off most when you switch windows and panes often or use tmux all day.

 Create a configuration file to customize tmux: